lvm/SuperUtilities/README.md

 SuperCollider utilities to ease the job of the everyday coder.

+## Install

+Simply clone this repository in the `Extension` directory.
+The path can be found by evaluating `Platform.userExtensionDir` or `Platform.systemExtensionDir`.

 ## Aconnect.sc

 A simple `aconnect` front end.
 Useful when you need to connect _other_ MIDI clients.